Climate change - driving forces

 Source data for figures and tables (MS Excel)

 Further Eurostat information

-- Energy, transport and environment indicators - Pocketbook
+- Environment, transport and environment indicators – 2016 edition

-- Sustainable development in the European Union - 2009 monitoring report on the EU sustainable development strategy
+- Sustainable development in the European Union – 2015 monitoring report

 - Using official statistics to calculate greenhouse gas emissions - A statistical guide